gbmhunter/blog/content/electronics/circuit-design/sallen-key-filters/_index.md

 ## Low-Pass Sallen-Key Filter

-The schematic for a unity-gain low-pass Sallen-Key filter is shown below:
+The schematic for a low-pass Sallen-Key filter is shown below:

-{{% figure src="low-pass-sallen-key/low-pass-sallen-key.svg" width="700px" caption="The schematic for a unity-gain low-pass Sallen-Key filter." %}}
+{{% figure src="low-pass-sallen-key-filter-schematic.png" width="700px" caption="The schematic for a low-pass Sallen-Key filter." %}}

 It looks like 2 cascaded RC filters, except with the other terminal of the 1st capacitor connected to the op-amp's output rather than ground!
 What does this mean?